 Cambridge Sustainable Food

-Cambridge Sustainable Food will be attending many events around the city, spreading the word about how people can create healthy meals in a sustainable way.
+Cambridge Sustainable Food attend many events around the city, spreading the word about how people can create healthy meals in a sustainable way.
 They need help to run a lively interactive stall aiming to encourage people to buy, cook and eat food that is good for us and good for the planet, with questionnaires, quizzes, and recipes to give out.
 If you could help for anything from 2 hours to all day, please email: firstname.lastname@example.org or email@example.com or use the contact page.

-Wildlife and Habitat Conservation
+Wildlife and habitat conservation

 Thursday and Saturday Local Nature Reserve Conservation Volunteers.